-Fire blankets should be located in the vicinity of the fire hazard they are to to be used on, but in a position that can be safely accessed in the event of a fire.
-They are usually found in kitchens, laboratories and workshops.
+Fire blankets should be located in the vicinity of the fire hazard they are to be used on, but in a position that can be safely accessed in the event of a fire.
 They are classified as either light duty or heavy duty.
 Light-duty fire blankets are suitable for dealing with small fires in containers of cooking oils or fats and fires involving clothing.
 Heavy-duty fire blankets are for industrial use where there is a need for the blankets to resist penetration by molten materials.